mendix/docs/content/refguide/change-list.md

 ### 3.2 Value

 Value defines the value that is used to change the list.
 The value is entered using an [expression](expressions).
-The expression should result in an object or list of the same [entity](entities) as the input list.
+The expression should result in an object or list of the same type of [entity](entities) as the input list.